kevloves/kevloves.dev/content/posts/the-no-hello-rule/index.md

 socialImage: "/hello.png"
 ---
 ![alt text](/hello.png "Hello")
 I can still recall it was like just a couple of days after I started my new job.
 I was assigned a bug.
 After some investigations, I was still quite perplexed.
 It was not a surprise at all since I was not familiar with the codebase and the product services of the company.
 However, the most unfortunate thing was that my mentor was on PTO.
-So I decided to slack a senior software engineer on the other team who is in charge of the service I was working on to get more code context of the code architecture.
+So I decided to slack a senior software engineer on the other team who is in charge of the service I was working on to get more context of the code architecture.
 When my mouse hovered over his name, a link popped up [www.nohello.com](https://www.nohello.com/).
 After reading it, I feel like it's a really interesting topic that I've never thought about.

 - _Hey Kevin, you there?_
 - _Hello Kevin, do you have time right now?_

 People tend to be polite when starting a conversation with just __Hi__ or __Hello__.
-It's great when it's a conversation in person.
-However, if you stop there in a text chat, I have no idea what you want to talk with me about when I see your hello.
+It's great when it's an in-persion conversation.
+However, if you stop there in a text chat, I will have no idea what you want to talk with me about when I see your hello.
 And then I'll have to wait for you to phrase your question or request.
-This is just not efficient.
+This is just inefficient.

 The following two lines are pretty much my go-to now.
 > Hi Kevin, quick question.
 Do you know ...?